awslabs/aws-well-architected-labs/content/Cost/200_Labs/200_EC2_Scheduling_at_Scale/1_deploy_sample_instances_and_scheduler_solution.md

 This Lab only works in AWS **N.Virginia region (us-east-1)**, while the following instructions assume that you are using **your own AWS account**.
 If you are attending an in-person workshop and were provided with an AWS account, please follow the instructions from the lab coordinator.
 {{% /notice %}}

-Sign in to the [AWS Management Console](https://us-east-1.console.aws.amazon.com/console) as an IAM user who has either AdministratorAccess or PowerUserAccess (with full IAM access) permissions to ensure successful execution of this lab.
+Sign in to the [AWS Management Console](https://us-east-1.console.aws.amazon.com/console) as an IAM user who has either AdministratorAccess or PowerUserAccess (with full IAM access) permissions to ensure the successful execution of this lab.

 #### 2. Sample instance fleet deployment steps

-With below steps, we will deploy 6 EC2 instances.
+With the below steps, we will deploy 6 EC2 instances.
 One instance will be the "walab-admin-instance" which will be used in the next sections for running the [scheduler-cli tool](https://docs.aws.amazon.com/solutions/latest/instance-scheduler-on-aws/scheduler-cli.html).
 The other five EC2 instances will be our small sample fleet of DEV instances that we will use as the target for the Instance Scheduler solution.

 1. Download the **sample_environment_template.yml** CloudFormation template using the following link: